Adveez/loadgram/README.md

 - Round robin load balancing strategy
 - Health check of the attached backend servers
 - Configurable timeout
-- A Web UI to report on the important metrics (Missing)
+- A Web UI to report on the important metrics
-- A HTTP JSON API to report on the important metrics (Missing)
+- A HTTP JSON API to report on the important metrics
-- Use a backend server as backup (Missing)
+- Use a backend server as backup

 ## Configuration